dynaconf/dynaconf/docs/configuration.md

 ### **preload**

-Sometimes you might need to load some file before Dynaconf starts looking for  its `settings_files` or `includes`, you can have for example a `dynaconf.toml` to hold dynaconf's configuration.
+Sometimes you might need to load some file before dynaconf starts looking for  its `settings_files` or `includes`, you can have for example a `dynaconf.toml` to hold dynaconf's configuration.

 - type: list
 - default: []